Colleen Ballinger: Live comedy act

-Reviewing Ballinger's second engagement as Miranda at the LaughFest festival in Grand Rapids, Michigan, in 2016, a critic noted that the material "resonated with parents as well as the younger set."
+Reviewing Ballinger's second engagement as Miranda at the LaughFest festival in Grand Rapids, Michigan, in 2016, a critic noted that the material "resonated with parents as well as the younger set".
 Among other appearances, she performed as Miranda at the Kennedy Center in April 2016.
 During the second half of 2016, she toured Miranda shows in the US, England, Ireland, Germany and Denmark, around her Haters Back Off production and promotion schedule.
 A tour in early 2017, and later performances that year, were billed as "Miranda Sings Live ...
 Your [sic] Welcome" and involved Miranda celebrating her own funeral.
-She continued the tour from September 2017 to early 2018 with shows in Europe, Australasia and the US.
+She continued to tour from September 2017 to early 2018 with shows in Europe, Australasia and the US.
 Her tour in mid-2018 was called Miranda Sings Live ...
 No Offense.
 Of Ballinger's last live show of 2018, reviewers for OC Weekly wrote:

 With understanding, charisma and just the right amount of self-deprecation, [Ballinger] skillfully sewed together stories of passive aggressive parents and internet trolls, painting a picture of how difficult it is to be yourself in a world of critics – especially when your art is misunderstood. ...
 With impressive energy, she mixed kid-friendly and adult humor, seesawed between Italian opera and meme-ish internet bangers, and invited an eclectic mix of audience participation on and off stage. ...
 Her relevant dedication to self-confidence proved a charming theme throughout the show.
 Truly ahead of her time, she has built a career on empathizing with young people. ...
 There's something about this specific kind of celebrity that is difficult to understand.
 It's fresh.

 A Netflix comedy special, Miranda Sings Live...
 Your Welcome, filmed live at the Kennedy Center's Eisenhower Theater in Washington, D.C., was released on June 4, 2019.
 Sara Aridi of The New York Times wrote: "Her peculiar sense of humor is the kind that simultaneously draws laughs and cringes – and it works."
 The same month, Ballinger began touring a Miranda show titled "Who Wants My Kid?", which continued throughout 2019 and into early 2020.
 BroadwayWorld called her 2022 tour her "funniest one yet".
-She continues to tour in 2023.
+She continued to tour until June 2023.